The Barista League: a competition for baristas, by baristas.

 Steven is a lost Australian living on the rainy west coast of Sweden.
 Aside from being the 2016 and 2017 Swedish barista champion he has formerly worked as a barista, trainer and events manager at different roasteries around Sweden.

 Also forsaking sunshine and warmth for the cold northern climes, this wunderkind joined The Barista League as communications director from the beginning of 2017.
 When not searching for grimy garage gigs or consuming fine wine and food in her adopted city of Copenhagen, she spends her time behind the bar at The Coffee Collective.

 Eli is one of the kindest and most fun people you will every have a chance to meet.
 She has been working in coffee since 2008 and apart from being a great barista, is an amazing cook and will not shy away from sharing videos of last night's drunk karaoke sessions.

 Filip is perhaps one of the best baristas in Sweden that Steve has ever met.
 In that cute little Swedish head he keeps the calculating mind of a young napoleon mixed with the warm heart of an old mother Teresa.
-When not helping teams negotiate the chaos that Steven has planned he is a green coffee trader for Ally Coffee in Gothenburg.
+When not helping teams negotiate the chaos that Steven has planned he is the lab manager for Ally Coffee in Gothenburg.

 Liv is the reason we have any of these beautiful pictures to show you, and boy are we glad she is on board.
 Known to hang around on tall and scary ladders, Liv is a former barista who is now a freelance photographer.
 Check out her work here.